 Some lenders may offer special student car loans, in other cases, you may be eligible for a regular personal loan.
 If you don’t have a recorded employment history over the last few months and limited credit record, getting a loan with your bank may be a good idea.
 If you have been with them for a while, they have a track record of your financial behaviour.

 While your credit history might not go back for years, you most likely have some evidence of your financial history accumulated already.
 Since you opened your first bank account, your financial decisions have been recorded and add to a rating that makes up your creditworthiness.
-Paying a phone contract on time regularly or using an online paid streaming service like Netflix may also add to your credit history.
-Everyone has the right to see their own and it may be sensible to take a look at yours to see if it includes any mistakes before you apply for a loan.
+Everyone has the right to see their own credit report and it may be sensible to take a look at yours to see if it includes any mistakes before you apply for a loan.
 You could try a tool like Tippla to find out what your credit score is and what’s been recorded on it.

 It is highly important that you work out your income before you apply for student car loans.
 You should understand your budget and how much you can afford to repay.
-If you receive income from multiple sources (your parents, Government top-ups, scholarships, part-time work etc.), add it all up and take off any regular expenses you may have such as rent, bills, food, public transport, phone, and any entertainment costs you may have.
+If you receive income from sources such as (Government benefits, full-time or part-time work etc.), add it all up and take off any regular expenses you may have such as rent, bills, food, public transport, phone, and any entertainment costs you may have.
 You should also take into consideration that buying a car may come with additional costs such as insurance and registration.

 You may also have to put down a deposit for the car you want.
 Therefore, you should make sure you have about 40% of the full amount saved before you purchase a car.
 Some lenders may cover a bigger percentage, however, it is advisable to cover at least parts of the purchase up front.